brodocode/Step-i-Internship-Program/README.md

-# 📊 Step-i Internship Program – Task 2 Submissions

-Welcome to the repository showcasing my work for **Task 2** of the **Step-i Internship Program**.
-The focus of this task was to develop core **data analysis** skills using **MS Excel** and **SQL** to solve real-world business and sports analytics problems.

----

-## 🎯 Objective

-The goal of this task was to build in-demand analytical skills and demonstrate the ability to derive actionable insights using industry-standard tools such as **Excel** and **SQL**.

----

-## 📂 Contents

-### 🟩 Problem Statement 1: Excel-Based Financial Analysis

-We were provided with a dataset in **MS Excel** format.
-The task required us to:
-- Analyze the raw data
-- Build meaningful **pivot tables**
-- Create insightful **financial dashboards**

-**Submissions:**
-- `P1_PivotTables.xlsx`: Contains pivot table views for multidimensional data analysis
-- `P2_Dashboard.xlsx`: Financial dashboard summarizing KPIs and trends

----

-### 🏏 Problem Statement 2: SQL-Based IPL Sports Analytics

-In this task, we stepped into the shoes of a **sports analyst** and worked on two datasets related to the **IPL (Indian Premier League)**:
-- `matches.csv` – Match-level data
-- `deliveries.csv` – Ball-by-ball delivery data

-**Tasks Included:**
-- Importing both datasets into an SQL environment
-- Writing complex SQL queries to:
-  - Analyze player performance
-  - Identify winning patterns
-  - Extract match insights
-  - Compare team statistics

-**Skills Demonstrated:**
-- SQL Joins, Aggregations, Grouping
-- Data Cleaning & Query Optimization
-- Insightful reporting with SQL

----

-## 🧠 Skills Gained

-- Data Cleaning and Manipulation
-- Pivot Table & Dashboard Design (MS Excel)
-- SQL Query Writing & Optimization
-- Sports Analytics (IPL Dataset)
-- Business Intelligence & Visualization

----

-## 📜 Tools Used

-- Microsoft Excel
-- MySQL
-- SQL IDE (MySQL Workbench)
+📊 Step-i Internship Program – Task 2 Submissions
+Welcome to the repository showcasing my work for Task 2 of the Step-i Internship Program.
+This task focused on developing core data analysis skills using MS Excel and SQL to solve practical financial and sports analytics problems.

+🎯 Objective
+The objective was to build in-demand analytical competencies and showcase the ability to extract meaningful insights using tools widely adopted in the industry.

+📂 Contents
+🟩 Problem Statement 1: Excel-Based Financial Analysis We were provided with a financial dataset in Excel format.
+The goal was to analyze, visualize, and summarize key metrics.

+Key Deliverables:

+TASK 2 P1_1.xlsx: Contains pivot tables for multidimensional financial insights.

+Task 2 P1_2.xlsx: An Excel dashboard summarizing KPIs and trends.

+Tasks Completed:

+Cleaned and structured raw data

+Created interactive pivot tables

+Designed a visually engaging dashboard for quick business insights

+🏏 Problem Statement 2: SQL-Based IPL Sports Analytics We worked on two IPL-related datasets:

+IPL_matches.csv: Match-level information

+IPL_Ball.csv: Ball-by-ball delivery data

+Key Activities:

+Imported datasets into a relational SQL schema (matches and deliveries tables)

+Performed data cleaning and integrity checks

+Wrote and executed SQL queries to extract insights on:

+Player and team performance

+Match outcomes and patterns

+City and venue statistics

+Sample SQL Tasks:

+Match results with large victory margins

+Tied matches and chronological analysis

+Count of unique host cities

+Joins across matches and deliveries for performance metrics

+You can find query snapshots and schema structure in Task 2 SQL.pdf.

+🧠 Skills Gained
+Data Cleaning and Preprocessing

+Pivot Table & Dashboard Design (Excel)

+SQL Query Writing & Optimization

+Sports Analytics (IPL Dataset)

+Business Intelligence & Visualization

+🛠️ Tools Used
+Microsoft Excel

+MySQL (Workbench)

+SQL (DDL, DML, Joins, Aggregates, Filters)

+Feel free to explore the datasets, queries, and dashboards in this repository to understand how analytical thinking can be applied to real-world business and sports scenarios.